TheCheapestPixels/pychology/README.md

 Simple Python implementations of popular game AI techniques.

-Current State: Very alpha.
-Only behavior trees are implemented.
+Current State: Alpha.
+Only behavior trees and the basics of directed graph search are implemented.

 Behavior Trees